 The speaker is approaching her parents in the third stanza.
 She is walking towards them through the house, across the well-remembered floor.
-There is one line in this stanza which is particularly interesting and adds another element to the poem.
+There is one line in this stanza that is particularly interesting and adds another element to the poem.
 She states that as she crosses the floor there is “no shadow.”
 This might lead one to believe that the entire experience is itself in her imagination.
-Not only are her parents imagined, she has created the entire house in her mind.
+Not only are her parents imagined, but she has also created the entire house in her mind.

 I bent to whisper to my hound